XSEDE/Container_Tutorial/Gateways2020/Day1 Ex 1 Part B - Docker Build.md

 $ sudo docker images
 ```

-We won't see many (if any) built images on the system, but we can change that by building
+We won't see many built images on the system, but we can change that by building
  the image from the Dockerfile via the following command, but be sure to replace $USERNAME
  with you current username: